CSUA/csua-backend/README.md

 6. Push commits to your fork
 7. Make a pull request

-## Installation
+## Installation (virtualenv)

-1. Install Python 3
+1. Install Python 3.6+
+2. Create virtualenv `python3 -m `
-2. Install Django and dependencies with `pip3 install --user -r requirements.txt`
+2. Install Django and dependencies with `venv/bin/pip3 install -r requirements.txt`
 3. Create your `.env` file by copying `.env.dev`, e.g. `cp .env.dev .env`
-4. Set up local db with `python3 manage.py migrate`
+4. Set up local db with `venv/bin/python3 manage.py migrate`
+5. Run server with `venv/bin/python3 manage.py runserver`
+6. Navigate web browser to http://127.0.0.1:8000/
+7. Create admin user with `venv/bin/python3 manage.py createsuperuser`
   - Visit the admin page at http://127.0.0.1:8000/admin/ to add a semester object

-5. Run server with `python3 manage.py runserver`
-6. Navigate web browser to http://127.0.0.1:8000/
-7. Create admin user with `python3 manage.py createsuperuser`
+### Installation (virtualenv, alternative)

+If you're using GNU/Linux, you should be able to use `bootstrap.sh`.
+In theory, OSX should also work, but it's untested.

 ## Making changes to database models